Wmeng98/Leetcode/CTCI/Big O/notes.md

 ## Space Complexity

-Stack space (levls of the stack) in recursive calls count for space complexity.\
+Stack space (levels of the stack) in recursive calls count for space complexity.\
 Note calls need to simultaneously exist on the call stack to take up additional space

-## Drop the
+## Drop the Constants

 - contstants
 - non-dominant terms